slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On charming

 <!--
+> *"Know all theories, master all the techniques, but as you touch a human soul, be just another human soul."  -- Carl Jung*
+> *"Diplomacy is the art of telling people to go to hell in such a way that they ask for directions."  -- Winston Churchill*

-- People only get defensive if what you're saying about them is true.
+- People only get defensive if what you’re saying about them is true.
 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
 - the good reason and the real reason.
 - the best way to get someone’s attention is to stop giving them yours.